Kévin Bru: Later career

-Return to France

 After nine months without a club, Bru returned to France with Créteil in October 2020.
-He made his debut in a Coupe de France fifth round game, and scored a goal in his first Championnat National game against Boulogne on 23 October 2020.
+He made his debut in a Coupe de France fifth-round game, and scored a goal in his first Championnat National game against Boulogne on 23 October 2020.

 On 17 January 2022, Bru signed for Championnat National 2 side Versailles.
 He was part of the club's squad that reached the Coupe de France semi-finals.

 On 21 June 2022, Bru signed with C'Chartres, also in Championnat National 2.
+On 17 August 2023, Icelandic club ÍBV signed Bru.

 International career

-Bru has made several appearances for the French U-19 team, but has never represented France with the senior team.
-Bru previously made several appearances for the French U-18 team.
+Bru made several appearances for the France under-18 and under-19 team, but never represented the senior team.

-Due to his Mauritian descent (his parents are from the Indian Ocean island), the opportunity arose for him to represent Mauritius internationally, which he took in 2011.
-He earned his first cap for Mauritius on 5 June 2011, in their AFCON qualifying match against DR Congo.
-Three years later, Bru was called up to the national team again and played his first match on 20 April 2014, in a 2–0 loss against Mauritania.
-Three years later, on 28 March 2017, Bru captained Mauritius for the first time in his career and set up a goal for Walter Duprey St. Martin, in a 1–1 draw against Comoros.
-Since then, he had captained the national side throughout the year.
-The following year, on 22 March 2018, he scored his first goal for Mauritius, in a 1–0 win over Macau.
+Due to his Mauritian parentage, Bru chose to represent their national team in 2011.
+He earned his first cap on 5 June 2011, in their AFCON qualifying match against DR Congo.
+Three years later, Bru was called up to the national team again and played his first match on 20 April 2014, a 2–0 loss against Mauritania.
+On 28 March 2017, Bru captained Mauritius for the first time in his career and set up a goal for Walter Duprey St. Martin, in a 1–1 draw against Comoros.
+He has captained the country.
+On 22 March 2018, he scored his first goal for Mauritius in a 1–0 win over Macau.

 Personal life

 Bru's parents are from Mauritius.
 His brother Jonathan is also a former footballer and also represented Mauritius internationally with the Mauritius national football team.
 Growing up in Paris, France, Bru reflected on his childhood, saying: "It was a hard, tough area where I grew up and I have got friends who have been in prison and are still in prison, Who knows what would have happened to me if I didn't make it as a footballer?
 Maybe I would have got dragged down that road that some of my friends have gone, I don't know.
 From the age of six though, I always wanted to play football and my brother and I would play every minute that we had that was free."

-In addition to speaking French, Bru is currently learning Bulgarian and English as a result of moving to Levski Sofia and Ipswich Town respectively.
-Bru's agent is Antoine Sibierski, who helped him recommend a move to Ipswich Town.
+In addition to speaking French, Bru learned Bulgarian and English while playing in those countries.
+His agent is Antoine Sibierski, who recommended his move to Ipswich Town.

-In February 2015, Bru's dog Grizzler went missing in Claydon, which was found eventually after Bru made an appeal on his Twitter account.
+In February 2015, Bru's dog Grizzler went missing in Claydon, and was found after he appealed on Twitter.
 In June 2017, Bru was convicted of a series of motoring offences, resulting in him being banned from driving for 12 months.